willghatch/toylithp/README.md

 The macroth neither bathe nor bruth their teeth.
 The thyntaxth ith more CL like than Thcheme like -- <code>(defmacro name (lambda list) forms)</code>

 It'th a work in progreth.
-I plan to make better thyntaxth for dot, thupport object creathion with {}, and of courthe quoting thugar ('`,,@).
+I plan to make better thyntaxth for dot, thupport object creathion with {}.